 Lifelong Learning at University of Dayton

-UDLLI is designed for you to expand knowledge and explore ideas in an informal, flexible, and non-competitive environment.
+The Osher Lifelong Learning Institute at the University of Dayton (UDLLI) is designed for you to expand knowledge and explore ideas in an informal, flexible, and non-competitive environment.
 There are no prerequisites, no exams, no grades, only the opportunity to interact with your contemporaries and meet friends, old and new.

-The University of Dayton Lifelong Learning Institute (UDLLI) began in 1994 as the University of Dayton Institute for Learning in Retirement or UDILR.
+UDLLI began in 1994 as the University of Dayton Institute for Learning in Retirement or UDILR.
 Since 2004 we have been proud members of the Osher Lifelong Learning Network, a group of over 100 institutes across the country dedicated to meeting the needs of adult learners over 50 years of age who wish to gather for the joy of learning and personal fulfillment.